Sample Use Cases: Role-Based Access Control

 From a more technical perspective, when Astrid logs into your product, Auth0 authenticates and authorizes her and includes the permissions in the returned Access Token.
 Then, your product inspects the token to learn which module to display to Astrid.

 By using Auth0's RBAC, you avoid building and maintaining separate authorization systems; instead, you use the token you already receive during authorization.
-And when Astrid moves away or decides she is tired of running the gift shop and would rather coordinate the foster program, you can easily remove the from her and assign her a new role.
+And when Astrid moves away or decides she is tired of running the gift shop and would rather coordinate the foster program, you can easily remove the Gift Shop Manager role from her and assign her a new role.

 And if maintaining the roles and permissions for all of your customers becomes too unwieldy, you can also use the Auth0 API to create a module within your product that allows customers to manage their own RBAC, thereby reducing liability and cutting staffing costs.